+When looking for the right people for your affiliate program, you may find that they’re right in front of you; in fact, existing customers can make some of the best affiliates!
 But, how do you approach the subject and actually get them on board?
 In this post, we talk about converting customers to affiliates, so you don’t miss out on untapped potential – and they don’t miss out on affiliate opportunities!

 Affiliate marketing runs around the central concept of reward – and empowering your affiliates to perform at their best is a must if you want your program to thrive.
 However, rewards don’t have to be monetary.

 Being a part-time web pro is a great “side hustle,” which Merriam-Webster defines as “work performed for income supplementary to one’s primary job.”
 Building websites as a side hustle is one of the most common side hustles nowadays due to the flexibility and sense of control that comes from it.
 A web pro side hustle allows you start up with very little to no upfront costs, work at your own pace, and gives you the power to make it as large or small as your lifestyle allows.
 Let’s dig deeper into some of the key benefits of making money building websites as a side hustle.